wp-plugins/relevanssi/readme.txt

 * Marcus Dalgren for UTF-8 fixing.

 == Changelog ==

+= 1.7 =
+* Major bug fix: Relevanssi doesn't kill other post loops on the search result page anymore.
+Please let me know if Relevanssi feels too slow after the update.
+* Post categories can now be indexed.

 = 1.6 =
 * Relevanssi is now able to expand shortcodes before indexing to include shortcode content to the index.